hejunqing/MADial-Bench/README.md

 1. First download opensourced LLM and save them in **pretrained_models**.
 If you usage API, then skip.
 2. change the code in ```infer_setting1/2/3_en/ch.py``` to load your LLM, then run the infer program.
 3. copy the output file path and change the path in ```evaluate.py``` to run automatic evaluation.
 It is not reliable, we recommand you to run step 4.
 4. Human evaluation.
 Criteria and guidelines are in **annotation** directory.
 If you want to try LLM as judge, please try.
 We find the LLMs (up to 2024.10.25) are unable to do such a careful job.

+Generate a file from the inference results of different LLMs:

+1. run ```make_annotation_candidates.py``` to group the dialogus and the responses togather.
+2. run ```prepare_anno.py``` to sample certain amount of dialogues from the test set and form an excel.